gwastro/pycbc/docs/ahope/weekly_ahope.rst

 Find the run scripts
 ----------------------

-The scripts to run daily ahope currently reside within the pycbc source tree.
+The scripts to run weekly ahope currently reside within the pycbc source tree.
 These will be moved to be installed executables at some point.
 For now this can be found in::